Alpha Orthopedics & Sports Medicine

 Following surgery, your physician works with you on a physical therapy plan to rebuild strength in the ACL and muscles surrounding the knee joint, helping you return to your active lifestyle.

 Find out more about treatments available for ACL injuries by calling the office nearest you or booking a consultation online.
-You can also visit the McKinney, Texas, office as a walk-in.
+You can also visit our walk-in clinics in McKinney and Prosper, Texas.